flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 ### Part 3. 'const' used on pointers

-1. If 'const' is on the left of '*', data is const, we call it 'const data pointer', and if 'const' is on the right of '*', pointer is const, we call it 'const pointer';
+a) If 'const' is on the left of '*', data is const, we call it 'const data pointer', and if 'const' is on the right of '*', pointer is const, we call it 'const pointer';

 ```
 const int i = 9;